ligato/docs/docs/plugins/vpp-plugins.md

 ## Telemetry

-The `telemetry` plugin is a core Agent Plugin for exporting telemetry statistics from the VPP to the Prometheus.
-Statistics are published via registry path `/vpp` on port `9191` and updated every 30 seconds.
+The `telemetry` plugin is used for exporting telemetry statistics from the VPP to [Prometheus][prometheus].
+Statistics are published via the registry path `/vpp` on port `9191` and updated every 30 seconds.

 **Exported data**